-Table 7.1-1 Washington County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Village of Whitehall Noise Law - Definition §1.3 Unnecessary Noise: Any excessive or unusually loud sound or noise which either annoys, disturbs, injures or endangers the comfort, repose, health, peace or safety of a person or which causes injury to animal life or damages to property or business.
+Local Table 7.1-1 Washington County Local Law and Ordinance Waiver Requests -1 County 9 Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Village of Whitehall Noise Law - Definition §1.3 Unnecessary Noise: Any excessive or unusually loud sound or noise which either annoys, disturbs, injures or endangers the comfort, repose, health, peace or safety of a person or which causes injury to animal life or damages to property or business.
 Existing Technology Waivers requested during Project construction with regard to noise level limits.
 Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
 For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
-CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
-Rather than employ objective standards that would allow comparison of actual noise levels measured in the field to fixed numerical maximums stated within its text, the noise law employs subjective terms such as "excessive" and "unusually loud", leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
-Opinions of what constitutes excessive or unusually loud noise will vary from person to person, depending upon the precise activity occurring at the Project site, and CHPEI cannot and does not expect the local code enforcement officer to be present at the site around the clock during construction in order to give his/her instant opinion as to whether the noise law is being violated.
-Even if that opinion determined there was no violation, third parties could attempt to appeal the code enforcement officer's determination to local officials, whose own opinions on
+CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsible equipment iding times (and will advess compty with the project EM&CP).
+Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always compty with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
+Rather than employ objective standards that would allow comparison of actual noise law employs subjective terms such as "excessive" and "unusually loud", leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
+Opinions of what constitutes excessive or unusually loud noise with enforcing the code.
+Opinions of what constitutes beneficials charged with enforcing the code.
+Opinions of what constitutes excessive or unusually loud noise with enforcing the code.
+Opinions of what constitutes beneficials charged with enforcing the code.
+Opinions of what constitutes beneficials charged with enforcing the code.
+Opinions of expect the local code enforcement officer to be present at the site around the dock during construction in order to give his/her instant opinion as to whether the noise law is a construction in order to give his/her instant opinion to local officials, whose own opinions on code enforcement officer's determination.
+It is around the cock during under the project weat the sine around the cock during the contexes such as around the construction

-1 The construction plan that will be set out in the Environmental Management and Construction Plan (EM&CP) may require CHPEI to later request that the Commission allow CHPEI to waive additional local law provisions to the extent necessary to accommodate certain features of the construction design.
+2 The construction plan that will be set out in the Environmental Management and Construction Plan (EM&CP) may require CHPEI to later request that the Commission allow CHPEI to waive additional local law provisions to the extent necessary to accommodate certain features of the construction design.